 Finally we return to the two quotes at the beginning of this article.
 Dio Cassius is prone to embroidery, and Suetonius's version seems more credible to me.
 Suetonius never heard a rumor he wasn't happy to pass along; however he wasn't inclined to make things up out of whole cloth, so I am willing to believe what he reports about the dream.
 On the other hand, Dio says something outright that Suetonius only hints at.
 The statue in the dream is the same one that's in Domitian's bedroom. ἐν τῷ κοιτῶνι, Dio is referring to the maquette of the Flavian Minerva.

 As Suetonius reports, Jupiter himself disarmed Minerva.
 But how did he do that?
 One god didn't have that kind of power over another god.
 No, but Jove could take back what belonged to him in the first place, his thunderbolt, and that's exactly what he did do.
 In fact Nerva did something along the same lines after Domitian was dead--this explains how he could dedicate Domitian's temple as brand new a decade after it was already up and running (CIL 6.953).
-It was he, Nerva, the succeeding representation of Jupiter on earth, who stripped the thunderbolt from the arms of Domitian's cult statue, destroying the dream of the Flavian Minerva forever.
-The image would never again appear on any coin, except once, oddly on a cistopheric issue belonging to the reign of Hadrian.
+It was he, Nerva, the succeeding representative of Jupiter on earth, who stripped the thunderbolt from the arms of Domitian's cult statue, destroying the dream of the Flavian Minerva forever.
+The image would never appear again on any coin, except once, oddly on a cistopheric issue belonging to the reign of Hadrian.
 (I have not yet determined the significance of this.)

 *I read all about this recently while researching the Aventine Minerva (M1 and M2), but I wasn't taking notes, and now I can't remember what book I read it in.
 It was in my own living room, I remember that much, and it had to be in one of a dozen books on the subject on Roman topography in my own library.
 In trying to find it again in order to instantiate it in this article, I have tried to retrace my steps in all of these books, but of course I can't find it now to cite it, nor can I find anything to back it up in any of my source materials.
 Perhaps it was all a dream--which would be ironic considering what this blog article is about--but I'm pretty sure I wasn't dreaming.
 In fact, the story would certainly explain why (at least as early as Hadrian) that the porch would still be referred to as the Atrium Minervae.